Michailbul/WeatherApp/README.md

 ## Setup

 1. Clone the repository and navigate to the project directory.
-2. Copy `.env.example` to `.env` and fill in your OpenWeatherMap and LangChain API keys.
+2. Get the API keys
 3. Run the application with `python app.py`.

 ## Usage